-Following these steps will help your body in prolonging the process of dehydration as it will drop the water requirement of your body.
-When it comes to thirst, you should not always trust your thirst in case of an emergency situation in the desert.
+Following these steps will help you prolong the process of dehydration as it will drop the water requirement of your body.

-- If the temperature is below 38 degrees C, then you should consume half liter water at 1 hour intervals.
+- If the temperature is below 38 degrees C, you should consume half-liter water at 1-hour intervals.

 How to Find Water in the Desert?

-- The cactus plant can prove to be a good water source.
+- The cactus plant can prove to be a good source of water.
 If you get your hands on a barrel cactus, you can cut it off and then suck the juice from its pulp.
-Don’t forget to use a machete for the process, as it can be difficult to do it otherwise.
+Don’t forget to use a machete for the process, as it can be challenging to do otherwise.

 - Several plants such as arrow weed, sycamores, hackberry, cattails, and others grow near water.
-Keep an eye for such plants as wherever you’ll find them, it’ll mean that there’ll be water around somewhere.
+So keep an eye for such plants as wherever you’ll find them, it’ll mean that there’ll be water around somewhere.

 - Something is always better than nothing.
 If worse comes to worst, you can use the morning dew which comes on the plants.